danacton/practices-of-mastery/article-bitbucket-pull-requests/article-bitbucket-pull-requests.md

-This article explains how work with pull requests on BitBucket.
 Pull requests are a simple and effective way to do code review and collaboration in a shared environment with little friction in your team.

 Pull requests give you: